beatfactor/repertoire/README.md

 ```

 # Anatomy of a Repertoire App
 Building an app with React & Redux has become much simpler.
-We're not going to draw any elaborate diagrams which paint a too optimistic picture and instead we're just going to start coding an example application.

-Our example is a basic user administration module, starting with the main component.
+The example below is a basic user administration module, starting with the main component.
 We're also using the React Router to handle our application's routing needs.

 ```
 ├── modules/admin/